 It’s All About Worldbuilding

 Let’s start with Supreme Court Justice Ruth B Ginsberg, who spent a lifetime working toward the creation of an equitable society, one where everyone, of every gender and every race, could flourish.
+She would be appalled, and grief-stricken, and furious, to see what the Court has done with it since.

-Let’s grieve her loss, celebrate her life, and commit to realizing her vision.
+Let’s commit to realizing her vision.

 A sustainable civilization focuses on three things, with the intent to create flourishing on every front.